 In summary, on the basis of available data, CDPH concludes current and future exposure to sediment in the East Stege Marsh would not result in noncancer adverse health effects in adults or children/teenagers, from exposure to metals.
 Exposure to the maximum concentrations of carcinogenic contaminants remaining in the marsh poses a "very low increased cancer risk."
-To ensure that sediment and surface water in the marsh are not being impacted (re-contaminated) through groundwater or surface water runoff from other areas, sediment and unfiltered surface water should be sampled annually until remedial activities at the site areas are complete.
+To ensure that sediment and surface water in the marsh are not being impacted (re-contaminated) through groundwater or surface water runoff from other areas, sediment and unfiltered surface water should be sampled annually until remedial activities at the Zeneca site are complete.
+Access to the East Stege Marsh should remain restricted until the remediation of the Zeneca site is completed and it is determined (through monitoring data) that re-contamination of the marsh has not occurred.